 The course is international in outlook, although it will also teach students about the context and framework of transport in the UK.
 It has attracted students from a wide range of countries, and from employers around the region.

-Watch the YouTube film to find out what some of our students have to say about their experiences on the MSc Transport Planning course.
+Listen to what some of our students have to say about their experiences on the MSc Transport Planning course.

 - Transport economics and appraisal